 However, the fuel reaches the fuel injector but is not received by the combustion chamber.
-Thus, very less fuel is received by the engine that results into bad fuel economy.
+Thus, very little fuel is received by the engine that results into bad fuel economy.

 8. Engine Vibrates

 When the fuel injector goes bad, the corresponding cylinder does not get the fuel it needs to be able to fire.
 And further, it results into the vibration into the engine when it completes each cycle without fuel.

 If you overlook the signs of bad fuel injector for a longer period, it can cause serious issues with other components of your vehicle such as making the cylinder dead, pre-ignition of vehicle fuel, uneven heating, leaking fuel inside the engine compartment.